LAUNCH LAB: Cinematography & The Camera Department with Bryan Mason & Bonnie Paku

 - Practical Scene Breakdown: We’ll dissect scenes, analysing shot composition, lighting techniques, and camera movement.

-Maxx will be joined by Bonnie Paku, an early-career Māori Cinematographer who was awarded the Emerging Cinematographer Award from the Australian Cinematography Society for her developing body of work.
+Bryan will be joined by Bonnie Paku, an early-career Māori Cinematographer who was awarded the Emerging Cinematographer Award from the Australian Cinematography Society for her developing body of work.
 Bonnie has worked her way up through the Camera Department on films such as The Stranger, I Am Mother, The Survival of Kindness and Bring Her Back, as well as the ABC’s Eat The Invaders.
 Bonnie’s recent projects include a Screen Australia funded streaming series created by Nelya Valamanesh, Rules to being a Fuckgurl, Melanie Easton’s’ Dragon’s Breath, and Stephanie Jaclyn’s Mating Call.

 Whether you are a budding cinematographer, an emerging director or interested in a crew role in the camera department, this Launch Lab is not to be missed!

-Full Program Coming Soon.
+See Full Program here.

 Date: Saturday 3 May 2025